qmk/qmk_firmware/keyboards/keebio/iris/keymaps/olligranlund_nordic/readme.md

 gaming aspect with this keyboard, therefore space on left side.

-At first I thought about having backspace in the upper right corner of the slave side, but that made it really clunky to fix your text.
+At first I thought about having backspace in the upper right corner of the follower side, but that made it really clunky to fix your text.
 Thumbs should take care of this job instead.